Anglican Church in North America: Other churches

 The ACNA has started official talks with the United States Conference of Catholic Bishops.
 Bishop Ray Sutton, Provincial Dean for Ecumenical Affairs led the team that met with a USCCB delegation, led by Bishop Mitchell T. Rozanski, Chair of Ecumenical and Interreligious Affairs, in Chicago, Illinois, on October 12, 2016.
 In 2024, Sutton announced that the Vatican had begun an ecumenical dialogue with the ACNA and GAFCON which excluded the Archbishop of Canterbury, the Church of England, the Episcopal Church, and the Anglican Church of Canada.
 He stated that the process would be managed by the Vatican's Dicastery for the Doctrine of the Faith (DDF) and not by the Dicastery for Promoting Christian Unity, and that the Prefect of the DDF, with the Pope's approval, had accepted an ACNA proposal for dialogue with the USCCB, which was based on the framework set forth in the 1968 Malta Report, a document on ecumenical dialogue set forth by the Anglican-Roman Catholic Joint Preparatory Commission.

 In January 2020, the ACNA endorsed a concordat with the Philippine Independent Catholic Church (formally known as the "International Conference of Philippine Independent Catholic Churches of Jesus Christ" since 2019), a breakaway faction from the Philippine Independent Church, in a meeting held in Melbourne, Florida, which was meant to be presented for approval by the Provincial Council in June that year.
 Later in the same year, the endorsement was approved and both churches signed a concordat of understanding.

 At the 2024 ACNA Provincial Assembly in Latrobe, PA, Bishop Ray Sutton announced several updates on ecumenical relations between the ACNA and other churches.
 Sutton announced that the ACNA and the Evangelical Lutheran Church of Latvia (ELCL), Latvia's state church, had recognized full communion with one another.
-In July of 2022, Bishop Ryan Reed of the Episcopal Diocese of Fort Worth (also fashioned Anglican Diocese of Fort Worth) and then-ACNA Archbishop Foley Beach were invited by ELCL Archbishop Janis Vanags to participate in the consecration of an ELCL bishop through the laying on of hands.
+In July 2022, Bishop Ryan Reed of the Episcopal Diocese of Fort Worth (also fashioned Anglican Diocese of Fort Worth) and then-ACNA Archbishop Foley Beach were invited by ELCL Archbishop Janis Vanags to participate in the consecration of an ELCL bishop through the laying on of hands.
 In addition, they were granted pulpit and altar privileges at the Cathedral Church of St. Mary in Riga, Latvia.

 Bishop Sutton also announced that the Elder Board of Communio Messianica (CM), a movement of Muslim Background Believers, had determined to become Anglican and join GAFCON, through discussions with the Reformed Episcopal Church (REC), a diocese of the ACNA.
-In March of 2024, Communio Messianica's Yassir Eric was consecrated a bishop by Rwandan Anglican Archbishop and GAFCON Chairman Laurent Mbanda at Holy Trinity Cathedral in Kigali, Rwanda.
+In March 2024, Communio Messianica's Yassir Eric was consecrated a bishop by Rwandan Anglican Archbishop and GAFCON Chairman Laurent Mbanda at Holy Trinity Cathedral in Kigali, Rwanda.